Arsalan Khattak

 },

 In terms of pricing, DataTables is free to use and a once-off fee gets you full access to their forum.
 However, there are additional costs if you make use of plugins such as the DataTables Editor.
-Bryntum Grid and AG Grid are commercial software libraries that require the purchase of a license.
-The licenses also include technical support.
+AG Grid offers a generous free Community edition that covers many common use cases, with an Enterprise edition available for advanced features.
+Bryntum Grid is a commercial library that requires the purchase of a license.

 Next steps